Who Is Kim Jong-un?

 Despite Kim's expressed commitments to the peace process, North Korean factories continued to produce fissile material used in the creation of nuclear weapons.
-In late July, The Washington Post reported that the regime was potentially building new liquid-fueled intercontinental ballistic missiles, according to U.S. intelligence officials.
+In late July, The Washington Post reported that the regime was potentially building new liquid-fueled intercontinental ballistic missiles.

 In the summer of 2012, it was revealed that Kim had taken a wife, Ri Sol-ju.
 While the couple's exact wedding date is unknown, one source reported it as 2009.
 In the months after the marriage was uncovered, the country's first lady frequently appeared in the media—a striking departure from previous protocols.
 It has also been speculated that the couple has a child.

 Kim Jong-un, part of the cyber-generation, is seen as having a more mediagenic style then his father, with the younger Kim having given a New Year's broadcast, taking in musical performances with his wife and being seen as more engaging with soldiers and workers.

 He has also embraced more Western cultural tastes, notably highlighted when former American professional basketball player Dennis Rodman paid North Korea a two-day visit in February 2013.
 During Rodman's stay, Kim accompanied him to watch a basketball game.
 Rodman claimed that he wanted to help improve relations between the United States and North Korea.

 By 2018, when he was extending an olive branch to South Korea for denuclearization talks, Kim was also seeking to portray a kinder, gentler side of himself.
 The new version of Kim was apparent when he attended a concert for South Korean pop group Red Velvet in Pyongyang, which he called a "present" to his citizens.